 Who abuses kids in foster homes?
 Kids face threats from many perpetrators.
-They’re abused by the foster parents.
-Sometimes, they’re abused by other kids living there too.
-Also, it can come from the relatives, spouses, or friends of those at the home.
+They’re abused by the foster parents and sometimes by other kids living there too.
+Also, it can come from the relatives, spouses, or friends of those at home.
 You need to imagine that anyone can cause damage.
 Then, the kid might conceal it to avoid further harm.

 How are kids abused in foster homes?
 We see new forms of abuse in foster homes all the time.
-Yet, some repeat themselves.
+Some repeat themselves.
 Kids endure sexual, physical, and mental abuse in large orders.
-They also suffer intellectual abuse.
+They also suffer psychological abuse.
 For instance, some foster parents don’t give them (or allow them) proper schooling.
 This an unfair punishment.

 Abuse in foster homes takes many shapes.
 Now, we want to review the effects of abuse in foster care.
 That will help you see why we need to stop it.